whatifrussian/xkcd-time-previewer/README.md

 ## License

-Distributed under the same license as llgal: GNU General Public License V2 or later.
+Perl code distributed under the same license as well as llgal: GNU General Public License V2 or later.

+Images and related metainfo (metainfo-*.txt files) distributed under CC BY-NC 2.5 as well as sources from xkcd.com.

+CSS styles, HTML templates and other stuff in this repository is in public domain.